GokuCrypto/wolftown-land/docs/ART_CONTRIBUTING.md

 ## Artwork specs

-Sunflower Land is based on an asset pack - https://danieldiggle.itch.io/sunnyside
+WolfTown Game is based on an asset pack - https://danieldiggle.itch.io/sunnyside

 To submit art, you will want to use the same color palette, proportions and pixellated effect of the current artwork.